wessberg/notes/BSDB/functional_design.md

 ### Mini-specs

-Mini-specs is simply short, clear descriptions of a feature that a virtual window supports.
-Here's a list of examples:
+Mini-specs is simply short, clear descriptions of a feature that a virtual window supports in terms of **what the computer must do** Here's a list of examples:

 ![Mini-specs](./assets/mini_specs.png)

+Again, it describes the computer's actions, especially in terms of the E/R changes it will make.

 ## Standard functions